Pup-Noodlz/HHG/README.md

 3 - How to play Decode:

-Input the word you wish to encode is simple ASCII.
+Input the word you wish to encode.
 Only letters allowed.
 Press encode, the word will appear encoded.
 A timer of 30sec will start and the player have to decode the word and input it in the guess box in time.
+The encoding is Alphabetic to numeric, a = 1 and b = 2...